You’ve got questions. We’ve got answers.

 Do I get anything for reading all these questions?
 We’ll treat you to a currywurst when you get here!

 So when do I start?
-Participants can begin their year in September, January or June.
-The application process needs to be completed about 5-6 months before arrival, to allow time for you to attain the necessary training and funds.
+Participants land in Berlin every September, but we are always accepting applications!
+The application process needs to be completed about five to six months before arrival, to allow time for you to attain the necessary training and funds.

 Take the next step.
 If you’re interested in joining us, tell us more about yourself.
 We’ll be in touch!